artefactual/archivematica-docs/user-manual/access/access.rst

 Archivematica also provides the option to store the DIP to a location that you have configured via the :ref:`Storage Service <storageservice:index>`.
-This can be configured to be a local server, NFS-mounted or another storage protocal such as DuraCloud.
+This can be configured to be a local server, NFS-mounted or another storage protocol such as DuraCloud.

 To store a DIP: